moneyhub/api-docs/source/identity-docs.md

 1. Specifying the connection that should be re-authorised or refreshed
 2. Specifying the user profile that an account should be added to
+3. Overriding the category type to categorise transactions for all accounts from this connection

 The format of the claims parameter may seem odd to those unfamiliar with OpenID Connect, but it has the advantage of being a standards compliant technique of supporting the above purposes.
 It is supported by many OpenID Connect relying party libraries.